ngththuyen/Prism/README.md

-# STEMViz
+# Prism

 **AI-powered STEM concept visualizer that generates narrated educational animations using Manim, LLMs, and multimodal AI.**

 Transform complex STEM concepts into engaging, narrated video animations with just a text description.
-STEMViz uses a multi-agent pipeline to:
+Prism uses a multi-agent pipeline to:
 1. Analyze and break down concepts into sub-concepts
 2. Plan and generate Manim animation code
 3. Render individual scenes and concatenate them